chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/fem_formulation.rst

   &\int_{\Omega}  v_k \left(\partial_t u_k+ u_l \partial_l u_k + \partial_k p - \nu \partial_l \partial_l u_k - f_k \right) d\Omega =0

-Because we want the pressure to be in :math:`\mathcal{L}^2` and the velocity to be in :math:`\mathcal{H}^1`, we integrate by part the viscous stress and the pressure gradient.
+Because we want the pressure to be in :math:`\mathcal{L}^2` and the velocity to be in :math:`\mathcal{H}^1`, we integrate by parts the viscous stress and the pressure gradient terms.
 We thus obtain the weak form:

 .. math::